Cprudhomme/2021-nouveau_media-projet/groupe 2/pages/LeoTristhemeCryptage.md

 # Mirror on the wall who is the prettiest Tom?: Steganography example like Trittheme

+The greatest Tom, who should be named
-The greatest Tom is not the one who thinks of himself as the greatest Tom, but it's rather the one who has been forgotten.
+Is not the one you love so dearly who thinks of himself, and for no reason, as the greatest Tom, silly snake but it's rather, you should all agree, the one who, and only one, has been forgotten, more than once,
 Stop.
+Press send.

 Code: